MAKAR190/MAKAR190/README.md

 - Innovative projects that challenge my skills in both frontend and backend development.

 ## 🤔 I’m looking for help with...
-- Optimizing performance in large-scale React applications.
+- Optimizing performance in large-scale React and Next.js applications.
-- Best practices for scalable NoSQL database design.
+- Best practices for scalable NoSQL database design and AWS.

 ## 💬 Ask me about...
 - Frontend development with React/Redux, Next.js, and TypeScript.